-C. File tab
+C.1.
+File Menu

-The File tab provides the ability to open a New file of any type.
+The File menu provides the ability to create a New file of any type, to open an existing file, and to Exit the application.

 Selecting New will show a selection box like below:

-that allows the type of file to be created.
+that selects the type of file to be created.

-It addition there are selections for Exit, Open which will bring up a Open dialog box, and once a file is open, there are selections for Save, Save As, Close, Create Listing.
+Selecting Open will bring up a Open dialog box.

+Once a file is open, there are selections for Save, Save As, Close, Create Listing.
 Print, and Print Preview.
 There is also a list of some of the most recently edited files that can be opened directly.